DominikWidomski/football-poll/README.md

 ---

+## Problems:
+- Build:
+  - I either excludeExternals and it builds, or fetch is still not available becuase of BS inside of `iconv-loader`
+- Database:
+  - in production, will I have to plug into firebase or something?!

 ### Show'n'Tell Notes:

 - "This is not a workshop or a tutorial as such, more a bit of a demo of a little side hack-day type project"